mtripg6666tdr/nextjs-obfuscator/README.md

 # javascript-obfuscator plugin v2 for Next.js
 [![npm](https://img.shields.io/npm/v/nextjs-obfuscator)](https://www.npmjs.com/package/nextjs-obfuscator)

-The `nextjs-obfuscator` enables you to make your Next.js app difficult to be reverse-engineerred, using [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator).
+The `nextjs-obfuscator` enables you to make your Next.js app difficult to be reverse-engineered, using [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator).

 ### ℹ️ If you are looking for README for v1, see [here](https://github.com/mtripg6666tdr/nextjs-obfuscator/tree/v1#readme).